Collegiate-Academies/ca-brand-template/README.md

 ---

-*Maintained by the CA Data & Operations team.
-Questions?
-Reach out on Slack.*
+*Maintained by the CA Data & Operations team*